MooersLab/jupyterlabpymolpysnips/README.md

 !git clone https://github.com/MooersLab/jupyterlabpymolpysnips.git pymolpysnips
 ```

-The user can add their own snippets to the subfolders inside of the `pymolpysnips`.
+The user can add their own snippets to the subfolders inside of the `./multimenus_snippets/pymolpysnips` folder.